 What about expressing so my partner can help with night feeds?

-Some mothers see pumping for night feeds as an advantage.
-They like the idea that they won’t have to get up at night to feed the baby and can get a full night’s sleep.
-Although this may work for some families occasionally, this is not a very good plan for a new mother’s milk supply.
-Babies expect to breastfeed during the night.
-And your breasts expect to breastfeed too.
+Some mothers may be interested in expressing milk in advance for night feeds so they won’t have to get up at night to feed the baby and might get a full night’s sleep.
+However although this may work for some families occasionally, this could compromise a new mother’s milk supply.
+Babies expect to breastfeed during the night and your breasts expect to breastfeed too.
 One of the hormones of lactation, prolactin, is especially high at night.
-By sleeping all night instead of breastfeeding on demand, your breasts will become engorged with milk.
+By sleeping all night instead of breastfeeding on demand, your breasts may become engorged with milk.
 Engorgement can be painful, will cause your milk production to slow down and can put you at risk of getting blocked ducts or mastitis.
 The chances are, you will wake at night anyway with uncomfortable, full breasts and need to pump to make yourself comfortable again.
 Waking to pump defeats the objective of a full nights sleep and, in most cases, you may as well breastfeed your baby while you’re awake.
 For more reading see Baby Waking Up at Night and Bed-Sharing With Baby.

 Are there any disadvantages to using a breast pump?